Miriam O’Callaghan to present Late Late Show as Tubridy has ‘persistent cough’

 Caroline O’Sullivan from the ISPCC will also be on the show offering advice.

-Mrs Brown’s Boys stars Brendan O’Carroll and wife Jennifer Gibney will be talking via Skype link from Florida, and comedian Dara Ó Briain will join the show from London.
+The Mrs Brown’s Boys stars Brendan O’Carroll and wife, Jennifer Gibney, will be talking via Skype link from Florida, and the comedian Dara Ó Briain will join the show from London.

-Former Irish rugby player Brian O’Driscoll will also be on the show, as well as former GAA commentator Mícheál Ó Muircheartaigh.
+The Former Ireland rugby player Brian O’Driscoll will also be on the show, as well as the former GAA commentator Mícheál Ó Muircheartaigh.